About Bliss Services Feedback from Customers Links Out Contact Judy

 Let the therapist know if you are at all uncomfortable with anything, especially the amount of pressure.
 Feel free to ask for less or more pressure at any time.
 Remember, this is your session, don't hesitate to communicate anything that would make your session better (anything that is within only the therapeutic, non-sensual, nonsexual).

-Remember to Breath, especially through the stretches and the pressure.
+Remember to Breathe, especially through the stretches and the pressure.

 Drink lots of water to cleanse the toxic.
 If you don't drink enough water after a session, you can get sick sometimes.